IamSoo/tl-data-eng-interview/README.md

 * Storage: *The dump and csv files are pretty big a good approach should be taken to store and process them .*

 Expected problems
-- The xml file is a compressed file, download will take time, also processing a xml file is a memory intensive process.
+- The xml file is a huge compressed file, download will take time, also processing a xml file is a memory intensive process.
 - The movies metadata cant be downloaded directly.
 Its part of zip and there is no direct link to download.

 ## The Design
 The problem defined above is a similar challenge that the many applications are facing to tackle increasing amount of data, transformation and processing.
-The approach would be to build a pipeline completely using cloud solutions like a cloud storage, a cloud hosted airflow , serverless db and any BI tool.
+The approach would be to build a pipeline completely using cloud solutions like a cloud storage, a cloud hosted airflow, any bigdata tool like spark in EMR, serverless db and any BI tool.
 For this assignment we will design a compact version of it which can be run locally and can be enhanced to run on any cloud.
 ![Alt text](design.png?raw=true "Design")